-TL;DR: The Centers for Medicare & Medicaid Services modified NCD 119 governing lung volume reduction surgery (LVRS), effective March 7, 2026.
+TL;DR: The Centers for Medicare & Medicaid Services modified NCD 119 governing lung volume reduction surgery coverage, with an effective date of March 7, 2026.
 Here's what billing teams need to know before submitting claims.

 Quick-Reference Table